rat-pac/ratpac-two/doc/users_guide/pmt.rst

 The encapsulation code was originally created for the BUTTON experiment, in which each of the 96 PMTs used are enclosed by two hemisphere domes that are sealed together by metal flanges and bolts.

-The encapsulation code structure is based off the PMT construction structure, in which a instance is initialised depending on the construction type given.
+The encapsulation code structure is based off the PMT construction structure, in which a instance is initialized depending on the construction type given.

 When enabled, the encapsulation object is created first, followed the pmt object.
 The PMT is then placed inside the encapsulation before itself is placed in the mother volume given.